-Check out this map showing proposed changes from St. Albert Trail to 97 Street.
+Check out this map showing the St. Albert Trail to 97 Street study area.

-In addition, the concept planning study for this area will consider:
+The concept planning study for this area considered:

 Removal of traffic signals at 127 Street, 124 Street, 121 Street and 107 Street